 City hotels are on bed and breakfast basis.

 Beach properties have a range of meal plans offered, from bed and breakfast to all inclusive.

 A few of the activities and lodges have age restrictions.

-below the age of 7 are not permitted at lodges in the Selous.
+In Kenya, children below the age of 8 are not permitted at Entim Mara Camp